 Pricing:

-Limitations: The $15/user/mo plan caps you at 15 open jobs and 10,000 candidates - too restrictive for high-volume hiring.
+Limitations: Starting at $15/user/mo, the entry plan caps you at 15 open jobs and 10,000 candidates - too restrictive for high-volume hiring.
 ChatGPT integration and API access only unlock at the $55/user/mo tier.
 No proprietary candidate database: Manatal screens only the candidates you import or source through it, which limits your reach compared to platforms with built-in databases.
-The AI Interviewer feature launched recently and still has limited user feedback compared to more established screening tools.
+Launched recently, the AI Interviewer feature still has limited user feedback compared to more established screening tools.

 3. Workable - Mid-Market ATS With Semantic Screening

-Workable offers an AI Screening Assistant that uses semantic matching to evaluate candidates - understanding the meaning behind resume content rather than just scanning for keywords.
-The platform has processed over 160 million candidates (per Workable's published data) and includes resume anonymization for bias reduction, which addresses one of the biggest risks in automated screening.
+Workable’s AI Screening Assistant uses semantic matching to evaluate candidates - understanding the meaning behind resume content rather than just scanning for keywords.
+Over 160 million candidates have been processed through the platform (per Workable’s published data), and resume anonymization for bias reduction addresses one of the biggest AI recruiting mistakes in automated screening.

 Key features: